Portuguese Timor: World War II

 Although Portugal was neutral during World War II, in December 1941, Portuguese Timor was occupied by a small British, Australian and Dutch force, to preempt a Japanese invasion.
 However, the Japanese did invade in the Battle of Timor in February 1942.
-Under Japanese occupation, the borders of the Dutch and Portuguese were overlooked with Timor island being made a single Imperial Japanese Army (IJA) administration zone.
+Under Japanese occupation, the borders of the Dutch and Portuguese were ignored with Timor island being made a single Imperial Japanese Army (IJA) administration zone.
 Because of Portugal's neutrality, the Japanese left the Portuguese governor in place and in formal control of Liquiçá.
 400 Australian and Dutch commandos trapped on the island by the Japanese invasion waged a guerrilla campaign in the mountainous interior, the Battle of Timor, which tied up Japanese troops and inflicted over 1,000 casualties.
-Timorese and the Portuguese helped the guerillas but following the Allies' eventual evacuation, Japanese retribution from their soldiers and Timorese militia raised in Dutch Timor was severe.
+Timorese and the Portuguese helped the guerrillas but following the Allies' eventual evacuation, Japanese retribution from their soldiers and Timorese militia (the Black Columns) raised in Dutch Timor was severe.
 By the end of the War, an estimated 40–60,000 Timorese had died, the economy was in ruins, and famine widespread.

-Post-WW2
+Under Japanese rule, there were changes to the administrative structures that created larger districts (the former kingdoms) and a reduced number of suco.

+Post-WWII

 Following World War II, the Portuguese promptly returned to reclaim their colony, while Dutch Timor became part of Indonesia as Indonesian Timor, when it secured its independence in 1949.

 Keen to maintain its colonies under the ideology of Lusotropicalism, Portugal formally declared Timor as an Overseas province.
 A small increase in education, infrastructure, and health development was coupled with increased repression.
 The international pressure for decolonisation and unrest in Portuguese Africa had little impact internally in Portuguese Timor, where identities remained linked to local kingdoms.

+The 1959 Viqueque rebellion saw the only post-WWII violent resistance to Portuguese rule.

 To rebuild the economy, colonial administrators forced local chiefs to supply labourers which further damaged the agricultural sector.
 Coffee exports were promoted by the government.
 However, the economy did not improve substantially, and infrastructure improvements were limited.
 Growth rates remained low, near 2%.
 The role of the Catholic Church in Portuguese Timor grew following the Portuguese government handing over the education of the Timorese to the Church in 1941.
 In post-war Portuguese Timor, primary and secondary school education levels significantly increased, albeit on a very low base.

 Although illiteracy in 1973 was estimated at 93 percent of the population, the small educated elite of Portuguese Timorese produced by the Church in the 1960s and 1970s became the independence leaders during the Indonesian occupation.
+Towards the end of their rule, Portugal provided around US$5 million per year to East Timor.